NovatecConsulting/boomerang-opentelemetry-plugin/README.md

   beacon_url: 'http://localhost:8080/beacon/',

   OpenTelemetry: {
-    samplingRate: 0.5, // an optional sampling rate
+    samplingRate: 1.0, // an optional sampling rate
     corsUrls: ['https://my.backend.com'],
     consoleOnly: false, // an optional flag whether spans should only be printed to the console
     collectorConfiguration: {
       url: 'http://localhost:55681/v1/trace' // an optional url for an OpenTelemetry collector
       headers: {}, // an optional object containing custom headers to be sent with each request
-      concurrencyLimit: 10, // an optional limit on pending requests
+      concurrencyLimit: 10, // an optional limit on pending requests },
-      serviceName: 'my-application' // an optional string for defining the service name used in the spans },
     plugins: {
       instrument_fetch: true,